Hair at the center of Captain Shreve cheerleader’s dismissal

 SHREVEPORT, La (KTAL/KMSS) – A student at Captain Shreve High School is dismissed from the cheerleading squad in the final months of her senior year.
 Her mother alleges her daughter’s hair got her kicked off the team.

-On January 21 Rosalind Calloway was notified by her daughter that she would no longer be able to participate on the Captain Shreve High School cheerleading team.
+On January 21 Rosalind Calloway was notified by her daughter, Asia, that she would no longer be able to participate in the Captain Shreve High School cheerleading team.

-Calloway says, “Surely there has to be more to it.
-I can’t see them giving you that many demerits and it being that excessive due to your hair style.”
+“Surely there has to be more to it.
+I can’t see them giving you that many demerits and it being that excessive due to your hairstyle,” said Calloway.

 “It has to be shampooed… conditioned… dried… straightened and everyone still has to go through a process, but hers is just more intense and definitely more of a lengthy process.”

 Caddo Parish Schools sent KTAL/KMSS the General Rules and Regulations of the Captain Shreve High School Spirit Groups.
-The five page document does not outline any rules related to hair.
-It must be signed by parents and student before participating in spirit groups.
+The five-page document does not outline any rules related to hair.
+It must be signed by parents and students before participating in spirit groups.

 “We receive a dismissal notice that outlines the offenses and the infractions that she received demerits for and none of that ever list or specifies hair.
 I feel like that is illogical.”